 We generally recognize revenue for time and material contracts over time as the customer simultaneously receives and consumes the benefits as the Company performs services.
 We either apply the as-invoiced practical expedient to recognize revenues for services rendered on time and material basis, or a method that is otherwise consistent with the way in which value is delivered to the customer.
 We generally recognize revenue from fixed-price applications management, maintenance, or support engagements over time as customers receive and consume the benefits of such services and have applied the as-invoiced practical expedient to recognize revenue for services we render to customers based on the amount we have a right to invoice, which is representative of the value being delivered.
 If our invoicing is not consistent with value delivered, revenues are recognized on a straight-line basis unless revenues are earned and obligations are fulfilled in a different pattern.

 Contracts are often modified to account for changes in contract specification and requirements.
 We consider a contract modification when the modification either creates new or changes the existing enforceable rights and obligations.
 The accounting for modifications involves assessing whether the services added to an existing contract are distinct and whether the pricing is at the standalone selling price.
-Services added that are not distinct are accounted for on a cumulative catch up basis, while those that are distinct are accounted for prospectively, either as a separate contract if the additional services are priced at the standalone selling price, or as a termination of the existing contract and creation of a new contract if not priced at the standalone selling price.
+Services added that are not distinct are accounted for on a cumulative catch up basis, while those that are distinct are accounted for prospectively, either as a separate contract if the additional services are priced at the standalone selling price.